syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Rows.md

 ## Summary Row

-Summary rows in TreeGrid is used to summarize every hierarchy with the set of predefined summary types using the column values.
-Using the `SummaryRows` property, user can define the summary rows in TreeGrid.
-Title for each summary row can be defined using the `SummaryRows.Title` property.
-And using the `SummaryRows.SummaryColumns` property, it is possible to defined the summary for specific columns alone in a summary row.
+Summary rows in TreeGrid are used to summarize every hierarchy with the set of predefined summary types using the column values.
+Using the `SummaryRows` property, user can define the summary rows in TreeGrid and the title for each summary row can be defined using the `SummaryRows.Title` property.
+And summary for the columns in TreeGrid can be defined by using the `SummaryRows.SummaryColumns` property.
+Summary rows are enabled by setting the `ShowSummaryRow` property as `true`.
+The total summary row is the overall summary row displayed for all the rows in the TreeGrid and its visibility can be defined by using the `ShowTotalSummary` property.
-Enable the `ShowSummaryRow` property to make the summary row visible.
-Total summary row is the overall summary row displayed for all the rows in the TreeGrid content, and its visibility can be denied using the `ShowTotalSummary` property.

 ### Defining summary columns